adhiluphanna/deliciousrecipeh/content/post/100-easiest-way-to-prepare-favorite-bacon-cheeseburger-tater-tot-casserole.md

 - "16 oz sour cream"
 - "1/2 teaspoon salt"
 recipeinstructions:
 - "Preheat oven to 350 degrees.
-Lightly spray a 9x13 in pan with cooking spray &amp; set it aside."
+Lightly spray a 9x13 in pan with cooking spray & set it aside."
-- "Cook ground beef in a large skillet until it’s no longer pink &amp; then drain.
-Heat the pan &amp; add a bit of oil for better browning.
-Add the meat to the pan, break it into large pieces, sprinkle 1/2 teaspoon of salt, &amp; let it sit for a few minutes.
+- "Cook ground beef in a large skillet until it’s no longer pink & then drain.
+Heat the pan & add a bit of oil for better browning.
+Add the meat to the pan, break it into large pieces, sprinkle 1/2 teaspoon of salt, & let it sit for a few minutes.
 Break the beef into smaller pieces as it cooks.
 Stir occasionally until the beef is browned."
-- "Combine cooked beef, bacon bits, cheddar cheese, tater tots, cheese soup &amp; sour cream."
+- "Combine cooked beef, bacon bits, cheddar cheese, tater tots, cheese soup & sour cream."
 - "Spread the combined ingredients into the pan."
 - "Bake for 45-50 minutes."
 categories: